 They deliver me back to Raf and Laura’s, where we clean and sort my gear, mend the tears in my pants from nearly two months ago, figure out my resupply boxes – three need to be sent ahead with a week’s food in each – repack the bounce box heading to Wanaka and generally get my head wrapped around what’s next.

-After dinner, Raf and I climb up the hill to Wadestown with all the lovely houses perched on the hill watching what we watch, the sky turn pink and purple over this stunning gem of a city.
+After dinner, Raf and I climb up the hill to Wadestown with all the lovely houses perched on the hill watching what we watch: the sky turning pink and purple over this stunning gem of a city.

 Raf tells me about his own stress and how he’s learned to live with it and I tell him that I’m actually not a great planner.
 I’m too ‘big picture.’
 In fact, spreadsheets don’t work for me, though messy ‘to do’ lists on the back of envelopes do.
 The stress I felt this morning comes from knowing I have details to attend to, but have not yet sat down to figure out how to attend to them.
 Once I do this evening, I feel powerful and accomplished.